Georgi Alexandrov Stankov, January 19, 2012

 This brief summary of the current soul population on the earth and their psycho-mental characteristics is very important and instructive insofar as it illuminates the energetic background for the upcoming Evolutionary Leap of mankind.
 In the last 2000 years, since the appearance of Jesus Christ, the energies of the immature souls outweighed, which are also the energy of the Healer (1) – Jesus Christ himself was a healer; this is also the energy of the baby soul.

-The child souls at the turn to the Pisces epoch confused the laws of the Old Testament with God’s law.
+The child souls at the turn of the Pisces epoch confused the laws of the Old Testament with God’s law.
 In their willingness to submit to any authority in the name of God and to enforce the rigid social norms of this savage era, they showed absolutely no mercy.
 This was also true for the majority of the population in the former Roman Empire, and if one thinks about it, this is still true for the majority of today’s world population.

 Jesus symbolized with his crucifixion the primacy of grace over the enforcement of brutal laws.
-He knew that the young souls, who he had just transformed with his appearance, would have a very long, grueling journey of incarnation ahead of them.
-In order to sweet the bitter cup of the many karmic entanglements that were waiting for them in the coming epoch of Christianity, he wanted to make these young souls familiar with the healing power of grace.
+He knew that the young souls, whom he had just transformed with his appearance, would have a very long, grueling journey of incarnation ahead of them.
+In order to sweeten the bitter cup of the many karmic entanglements that were waiting for them in the coming epoch of Christianity, he wanted to make these young souls familiar with the healing power of grace.
 In the Christian era that followed, the people however did not apply the principle of grace or lived up to it.
 Hence the mission of Jesus could not be considered a success (I am arguing here from the conventional perspective.
 As discussed on numerous occasions by myself, Jesus did not exist, but was a split personality of Apollonius of Tyana who lived at that time and was a renowned teacher and healer in the Roman empire.)

 The young souls that were converted by Jesus took his teaching and transformed it into an organized religion according to their needs.
 Thus the power of love (1) was associated with the energy of the Warrior (3).
 The energy of the baby souls (1) was transformed into the energy of the Artist (2).
 The history of mankind in the last 2000 years can be analyzed and comprehended for the first time under this astral-energetic point of view in its deep-psychological, better said, spiritual dimension.
 One can sum it up with a few words: